22 November 2018

 We have challenged ourselves to consider how we can improve the application of our policies in practice.
 Consequently, Tearfund’s leadership have agreed:

-- We are providing refresher safeguarding and whistleblowing training for all staff, volunteers and all representatives which will be completed by July 2018.
+- We are providing refresher safeguarding and whistleblowing training for all staff, volunteers and all representatives.
 We are also setting up a programme to develop the capacity of our partner staff.

 - We are ensuring all new staff, volunteers and representatives receive safeguarding training as part of their induction and that refresher training is provided a minimum of every three years.